Charge Transport at Atomic Scales in 1D-Semiconductors: A Quantum Statistical Model Allowing Rigorous Numerical Studies

 allows fermions to hop between the reservoirs and the band $1$ of the 1D quantum system via the hopping strength $\vartheta \geq 0$ (in $\mathrm{eV}$).

 For any $L,l\in \mathbb{N}$ with $L\geq l$, all Hamiltonians can be seen as linear operators acting only on the restricted (fermionic) Fock space

 constructed from the one-particle Hilbert space

 The dimension of the Fock space\ $\mathcal{F}_{L}$ grows exponentially with respect to $L\in \mathbb{N}$, rapidly making a priori numerical computations expensive for $L\gg 1$.
 However, a key assumption of our proposed quantum model is its quasi-free nature.
 This means that the many-fermion system can be entirely described within the one-particle Hilbert space, which is in this case equal to $ \mathfrak{h}_{L}$.
 In particular, the numerical computations are therefore done on a space of dimension $\mathrm{dim}\mathfrak{h}_{L}=2\left( 2L+1\right) $, instead of $\mathrm{dim}\mathcal{F}_{L}=2^{2\left( 2L+1\right) }$ as for general (possibly interacting) fermion systems.
-For more details, see Supplementary Material, section \ref{mathematicalappendix}.